TYPES OF SERVICES:

 Hubcaps should be packed to the same specifications as car wheels –one by one in a durable box, with the box stuffed with protective filler.
 Cleaning fluids should not be placed together with hubcaps, as they are classified as a hazardous liquid and may discharge during delivery.

-Packaging CAR Bonnets
+shipping CAR Bonnets

 Bonnets can be a problematic item to send as boxes that the bonnet will be able to fit into can be hard to find.
 If you are unable to procure a box, then a wooden crate will be adequate.

-Packaging AUTO Bumpers
+Shipping & Packaging car Bumpers

 Bumpers can be delivered without the need for a box.
 The edges of a bumper should be protected with cardboard or foam pieces and wrapped in layers of film.

-Packaging VEHICLE Grilles
+shipping VEHICLE Grilles

 Due to their fragile build, grilles should be wrapped in inches of bubble wrap and encased with enough filler, so that the grille does not move when in transit.